mananmadani/SpendTrail/README.md

 - 🔍 **Smart Search** - Search transactions by category or note in real-time

 ### Advanced Features
+- 👤 **Multi-Profile Support** - Up to 5 fully isolated profiles for personal, business, family, or travel finances
 - 📅 **Custom Statements** - Generate reports for any date range
 - 📄 **Professional PDF Export** - Beautiful, color-coded reports with tables and summaries
-- 💾 **Backup & Restore** - Simple JSON or AES-256 encrypted backups
+- 💾 **Backup & Restore** - Simple JSON or AES-256 encrypted backups per profile
 - 📋 **Complete Ledger** - View all entries with powerful filtering and search

 ### Technical Highlights